cns-iu/hra-cell-type-populations-supporting-information/docs/readme.md

 ## For an AS

-Shown is a snippet from the AS Cell Summary of the cortex of kidney, assgined by Azimuth.
+Shown is a snippet from the AS Cell Type Population of the cortex of kidney, assigned by Azimuth.

 ```json
   {